instaunit/instaunit/README.md

 # Instaunit

-Instaunit is a command-line tool that runs tests against HTTP APIs.
-It makes managing your tests simple and declarative without skimping on the features.
+Instaunit is a command-line tool that runs tests against HTTP and Websocket APIs.
+It makes managing your tests simple and declarative.

 Since tests and documentation are naturally maintained in parallel, Instaunit combines these two highly-related tasks into one.
 Descriptions can be added to your tests to automatically generate documentation of your endpoints.